 Portfolio Exchange 2020: tips for building the workplace and workforce of the future

 This great remote working experiment has helped us to reimagine how work is done and what role the office plays in it.
 As the landscape continues to evolve, might the way that we work going forward change forever?
-Cordelia Dolan, Talent Director at Inflexion, says companies should break from the inertia and really consider what the office means.
-She hosted a panel of Inflexion portfolio executives to discuss their experiences.
+Inflexion brought together a panel of its portfolio executives to discuss their experiences.

 Working from home is okay, and maybe even better.